Unboxed-Software/solana-course/content/serialize-instruction-data.md

 2. `playerId` as an unsigned, 16-bit integer that represents the player ID of the player who is to be equipped with the given item.
 3. `itemId` as an unsigned, 256-bit integer that represents the item ID of the item that will be equipped to the given player.

-All of this will be passed as a byte buffer that will be read in order, so ensuring that your buffer layout is ordered properly is crucial.
+All of this will be passed as a byte buffer that will be read in order, so ensuring proper buffer layout order is crucial.
 You would create the buffer layout schema or template for the above as follows:

 ```tsx
 import * as borsh from '@project-serum/borsh'